-In this paper, we assert the existence of redundancy within the backbone networks utilized for multi-step generations in diffusion models.
-The evidence is shown in Figure ~\ref{Fig:inspiration} presents evidence supporting our hypothesis.
-The figure illustrates the trend of average Mean Square Loss (MSE) between each layer's intermediate output and the final layer's output across generation steps on CIFAR-10~\cite{krizhevsky2009learning}, CelebA~\cite{liu2015faceattributes}, and ImageNet~\cite{deng2009imagenet}.
-On CIFAR-10 and CelebA datasets, the backbone is the Transformer structure consists of 13 layers while on ImageNet, the backbone includes 21 layers.
-The loss drops sharply in the initial layers and then reaches a plateau in the middle layers across all datasets, indicating that the intermediate representations stabilize before the final layers, indicating that the shallow layers may have the capacity to generate comparable results as the deeper layers.
+In this paper, we explore the potential for optimizing the computational efficiency of diffusion models by investigating the redundancy within their backbone networks.
+Figure~\ref{Fig:inspiration} presents evidence supporting our hypothesis.
+The figure illustrates the trend of the average Mean Square Error (MSE) across all steps between the intermediate output of each layer and the final layer's output on CIFAR-10~\cite{krizhevsky2009learning}, CelebA~\cite{liu2015faceattributes}, and ImageNet~\cite{deng2009imagenet} datasets.
+For CIFAR-10 and CelebA, the backbone is a Transformer structure consisting of 13 layers, while for ImageNet, the backbone includes 21 layers.
+Interestingly, the MSE drops sharply in the initial layers and then plateaus in the middle layers across all datasets.
+This observation suggests that the intermediate representations stabilize before reaching the final layers, indicating that the shallow layers may have the capacity to generate comparable results as the deeper layers.
 This finding motivates us to explore the possibility of employing adaptive computation methods to improve the efficiency of diffusion models without compromising their generation quality.

-Early exiting~\cite{teerapittayanon2016branchynet} aims to reduce network redundancy during inference by allocating computation resources adaptively in terms of input complexity.
-While early exiting has shown promise in classification and text generation by leveraging class-level or token-level confidence~\cite{xin2021berxit, schuster2022confident}, applying it to diffusion models for image synthesis poses challenges.
-First, unlike text where each token provides uncertainty to guide early exiting, the iterative generation process in the diffusion model lacks natural confidence estimation.
-Second, the generation steps of diffusion models represent different stages in progressively denoising and constructing the final image, rather than textual tokens.
-Thus, errors accumulate across the multi-stage generation process~\cite{hang2023efficient}, posing additional challenges for early exiting compared to text generation.
-Overall, existing confidence-based early exiting techniques developed for classification and textual token generation are insufficient for the multi-stage image generation process of diffusion models.
-New approaches are needed to enable efficient inference while retaining the complex image synthesis capabilities.